 What Is Customer Segmentation?

-Customer segmentation refers to the process of dividing your customers into specific customer segments or groups based on factors like demographic data, interests, and spending habits.
+Customer Segmentation refers to the process of dividing your customers into specific customer segments or groups based on factors like demographic data, interests, and spending habits.
 By segmenting your customers in this way, you can create more targeted marketing campaigns and improve your chances of success.

 Customer Segmentation Models

 There are many different customer segmentation models that businesses can use.
-Which one is the best fit for your company?
-That depends on your customer journey and the types of customers you target.

 Demographic Segmentation